JannoEsko/q3panel/README.md

 Walkthrough how to set up a Q3 server with the panel can be seen under issue 1: https://github.com/JannoEsko/q3panel/issues/1

+Update 08/03/2018 - XenForo authentication.
+To enable XenForo authentication, you need the new User.php class and the folder extensions from this repo.
+Also, you have to manually add a line to the end of your config.php file.
+//If you wish to include XenForo extension (so authentication works over XenForo forum software, this has to be in your config file) define("IS_XENFORO", true);

 Some of the functionality:

 External authentication - you can connect this to any kind of a MySQL database, which has passwords hashed with PHP's password_hash function.
 Requirements are that the external table has an unique ID field (PK), username field, password field and email field (can be changed).